magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 This version of Amazon Sales Channel includes the following improvements and fixes.

--  {:.fix}The _Order Details_ feature has been redesigned and no longer relies on the _Import Orders_ setting.
+-  {:.fix}<!--CHAN-xxxx-->The _Order Details_ feature has been redesigned and no longer relies on the _Import Orders_ setting.
 Order details now appear in the Amazon Sales Channel interface for all orders.

 -  {:.fix}In the _Marketing_ menu in the Admin, the name has been changed from _Amazon_ to _Amazon Sales Channel_.